 Why is trust so critical?
 Companies that are willing to extend the full capabilities of cloud computing technology can achieve behavioral and process changes that lead to significant bottom-line results.

-Organizations that report a high level of trust in the cloud averaged a 9.1 percent increase in profits over the last year versus the 1 percent improvement noted by companies reporting low trust in the cloud, the Economist reported.
+Organizations that report a high level of trust in cloud computing services averaged a 9.1 percent increase in profits over the last year versus the 1 percent improvement noted by companies reporting low trust in the cloud, the Economist reported.
 So how does the cloud drive business results?
 Respondents cited the following top three benefits:

 - Cost/capital expense reduction